Best Pedalboard Overall (our favorite)

 What kind of cables should I use?

 I always recommend using the flat, right-angle pedal cables, like these ones from Hosa, for pedals on your pedalboard.
-They save a ton of space between each box.
+In my experience, they're the best option and save a ton of space between each box.

 Right angle, low-profile Hosa patch cables.